intuition-dev/httpRPC/CRUD/README.md

 that is must to map exactly to our Pug View/screen.
 ViewModel provides simple data structures so that the View can easily bind to it.
 Validation is also included.

+Often, it is a good idea to use screen|page name as the enity/VM name.

 ## Auth

 - Likely you'd use JWT w/ IAM  (eg. AWS Cognito or Backendless )